oicr-gsi/djerba-demo/FAQ.md

 ### Who is the copyright holder for Djerba?

-Djerba is copyright &copy; Genome Systems Informatics, Ontario Institute for Cancer Research; all rights reserved.
+Djerba is copyright &copy; Genome Sequence Informatics, Ontario Institute for Cancer Research; all rights reserved.